From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 What specifically is your professional experience?

 In addition to our wedding and bar mitzvah video productions since 1985, I’ve also created award-winning documentaries that played around the world in movie theaters, on television, on radio, and on the web.
 We’ve shot and produced commercials and created videos for corporations including Fox Television, GM, and IBM.
-Please peruse our corporate front page for specific details of past corporate work.
+Please peruse the list of our largest corporate clients or my list of past corporate projects for specific details of past corporate work.
 That experience translates into much better final results for you!

 Do you have a backup video camera on hand in case of technical problems with your main camera?